 Download your Dangerous Dog Fact Sheet for NSW

 print it out and share it with everybody you know!

-The Companion Animals Regulation 2008 in New South Wales demands that dog owners with declared dangerous, declared menacing dogs and restricted dogs to comply with the Act’s requirements or face large fines for each offense.
+The Companion Animals Regulation 2018 in New South Wales demands that dog owners with declared dangerous, declared menacing dogs and restricted dogs to comply with the Act's requirements or face large fines for each offence.